 That said, having memberships to all the great services out there can add up quickly.

 Luckily, there’s almost no subscription service out there that doesn’t offer some sort of free trial.
-Whether you want to plow through “Game of Thrones” in 30 days for free, or want to see if Spotify Premium is really worth the money, here are some of the best free trial offers on the market.
+Whether you want to plough through “Game of Thrones” in 30 days for free, or want to see if Spotify Premium is really worth the money, here are some of the best free trial offers on the market.
 Just make sure you cancel your subscriptions before they are over, as there are few things worse than finding out you’ve been paying for something you don’t use.

 Here are 13 big companies that offer a free subscription trial period: